jjgrainger/PostTypes/docs/taxonomies/create-a-taxonomy.md

 ## Create a new taxonomy

-To create a new taxonomy pass the taxonomy name to the class constructor.
-Labels and the slug are generated from the taxonomy name.
+Taxonomies are made by creating a new class that extends the `Taxonomy` abstract class.
+All Taxonomy classes require you to implement the `name()` method.

 ```php
 use PostTypes\Taxonomy;